 Organizational culture is the behavior of people within the organization that is considered normal and how the rest of the organization responds to it.

-You could also say it is the behavior “allowed” by the organization:
+You could also say it is the behavior that is “allowed” by the organization:

-• how processes are defined and how they are then “lived” and
+- how processes are defined, how they are then “lived”, and

 Behavior is based on beliefs and experiences made as a result of one’s own behavior.
 The resulting incentives lead to the consolidation of the beliefs (inner feedback loop in the picture below).
 Interestingly, the behavior of the same people can be completely different in different environments, e.g. within different organizations or projects.

 From repeated behavior and the reactions of others, paradigms and attitudes, as well as and habits are formed (outer feedback loop in the picture below).
-Due to the temporal and spatial decoupling of the different positive and negative effects, people usually do not relate them.
-Therefore a conscious analysis is necessary.
+Due to the temporal and spatial decoupling of the different positive and negative effects, people usually don’t recognize the relation to them.
+Therefore a conscious analysis is often necessary.

 How is organizational culture changed now?